20 Household Waste Recycling Centres

 Paper and card

-Paper and card is deposited in the tipping hall, where it is bailed and then collected by Saica for processing in Trafford.
+Paper and card is deposited in the tipping hall, where it is bailed and then delivered to the Saica paper mill in Trafford for recycling.

 An Energy Recovery Facility

-We have a contract with Viridor's Energy Recovery Facility at Runcorn which turns household waste into energy used to power the INOVYN facility.
+Household waste goes by rail to Viridor's Energy Recovery Facility at Runcorn which turns the waste into energy used to power the INOVYN facility.
 By using the heat and power from the facility, INOVYN now takes around 20% less energy from the National Grid.

-Raikes Lane Energy from Waste facility takes residual waste from Bolton to be turned into energy.
+The Raikes Lane Energy from Waste facility takes household waste from Bolton to be turned into energy.

 Education Centre and Solar Farm

-Our education centre welcomes visits from local schools, community groups and industry professionals.
+We have three education centre where we welcome visits from local schools, community groups and industry professionals to go behind the scenes at the MRF and the Renew Hub.
 We also offer tours around our Solar Farm in Bolton.

 The solar farm was built in 2015.
 This 2.8 hectare site has 8400 individual solar panels, and has the ability to generate 2.1 MW of electricity.
 The power generated is used on-site and exported to the national grid.